Instruction Manual for Zenseio LSMP-2103 Device

 When the device is set to Hibernation Mode (via mobile phone app), the User Button can be used to exit this shutdown state by simply pressing it briefly.
 Green LED will blink briefly to indicate a wakeup event.
 It’s best to wake up the device only in LoRaWAN network range, to prevent excessive battery drain when the device tries to unsuccessfully join the network on each update period when there is no network coverage.

-5. Device configuration via mobile phone app with NFC
+5. Device configuration via ZenConfig mobile phone app with NFC

-LSMP device provides a method of configuring its configuration using an mobile phone with NFC capability (no cellular data plan is required).
-The app can be downloaded from Google Play app store at: https://play.google.com/store/apps/details?id=com.zenseio.smp_configurator
+LSMP device provides a method of configuring its configuration using a mobile phone with NFC capability (no cellular data plan is required).
+The app can be downloaded from Google Play app store or Apple App store.

 To read the device configuration, open the app on the mobile phone and briefly tap on the silver circle on the front label of the enclosure with the phone (where its NFC antenna is located).
 Then the configuration options can be modified in the app.
 To write the new configuration, press the “Write” tab and tap again on the silver circle with the phone to complete the programming.